 An article is a kind of post that typically has more structure than a simple note.
-Articles usually have a name (title), multiple paragraphs, and often subheadings, blockquotes, and a footer of references or citations.
+Articles usually have a name (title), multiple paragraphs, and often subheadings, blockquotes, embedded images, and a footer of references or citations.

 How to mark up?

 <article class="h-entry"> <h1 class="p-name">Microformats are amazing</h1> <p>Published by <a class="p-author h-card" href="http://example.com">W. Developer</a> on <time class="dt-published" datetime="2013-06-13 12:00:00">13<sup>th</sup> June 2013</time></p> <p class="p-summary">In which I extoll the virtues of using microformats.</p> <div class="e-content"> <p>Blah blah blah</p> </div> </article>

 The core difference to a note is that there is a title, marked up as

 If the article has embedded images or photos, where the photos are intended to be displayed interspersed with the text, then do not add the

 u-photo class to the images, as that will turn the article into a photo post.